Mary Frank: Biography

 In 1939, at the beginning of World War II, she left London for a series of boarding schools and then was sent in 1940 to live with her maternal grandparents, Gregory and Eugenie Weinstein in Brooklyn, New York.

 She studied modern dance with Martha Graham from 1945 to 1950 and was admitted to the High School of Music & Art in New York in 1947.
 In 1949, she transferred to the Professional Children's School, where she majored in dance.
 While in high school, she met Robert Frank, a Swiss photographer, whom she married in 1950.
 About this time she studied wood carving at Alfred van Loen's studio.
 She also studied drawing with Max Beckmann at the Brooklyn Museum Art School in New York and briefly with Hans Hofmann in 1951 and 1954.

 By this time she had two children: Pablo (named after Picasso; born 7 February 1951) and Andrea (born 21 April 1953).
 After her husband, Robert Frank, gained a Guggenheim Fellowship in 1955 she travelled with him and the children the following two years across the United States.

 Frank first exhibited her drawings in 1958 at the Poindexter Gallery in New York City.
 In 1969, she began her relationship with the Zabriskie Gallery in New York.
 Inspired by the sculpture and pottery of Margaret Ponce Israel, she began working in clay.
 It was also in that year that Frank illustrated the children's book, Buddha, by the author Joan Lebols Cohen.

 In 1969, she divorced Robert Frank.

 On 28 December 1974, her 21-year-old daughter, Andrea, was killed in a plane crash in Guatemala.
-About a year later her son Pablo, who suffered from schizophrenia, developed Hodgkin's lymphoma and died on 11 November 1994, aged 43, at Lehigh Valley Hospital, Salisbury Township, Pennsylvania.
+About a year later her son Pablo, who suffered from schizophrenia, developed Hodgkin's lymphoma.
+He died on 11 November 1994, aged 43, at Lehigh Valley Hospital, Salisbury Township, Pennsylvania.